Securing Workloads: A CISO's Guide to Workload Identity Threat Modeling

 Effective threat modeling requires a holistic approach that considers various aspects of the threat landscape and the specific characteristics of workload identities.

-• Regularly review and update threat models to reflect changes in the threat landscape and application architecture.
-As tl;dr sec notes, continuous updates are essential, especially when new system components, trust zones, or threat actors are introduced.
+Regularly review and update threat models to reflect changes in the threat landscape and application architecture.
+As noted in a tl;dr sec article (tl;dr sec), continuous updates are essential, especially when new system components, trust zones, or threat actors are introduced.

 By understanding these principles, CISOs can build a solid foundation for securing their workload identities.
 Now, let's explore the specific methodologies and frameworks that can be used to conduct threat modeling.